IWPR-PNNL/flow-downstream/docs/us_sample_methodology/agriculture.md

 ### Water Discharges/Consumption

 #### Consumption/Evaporation
 Crop irrigation and golf irrigation consumptive use values are directly available in Dieter et al. [1].
 Consumption fractions for fresh surface water and fresh groundwater were directly calculated from these values.
+In some counties, the amount of water consumed in irrigation was greater than the amount withdrawn.
+For these counties, the consumption fraction is set to 1.

 Consumption fractions of water by aquaculture and livestock are not provided in Dieter et al. [1].
 The most recent year with data available is the 1995 USGS water use report (Solley et al. [7]).
 Instead of directly using the consumptive use (mgd) provided, consumption fractions (%) for fresh water and saline water were individually calculated based on the ratio of water consumed by each agricultural sector and total water flows to that agricultural sector in 1995.

 In order to fill consumption fraction values for counties that did not have consumed water values in 1995 but may have consumed water in 2015, the state average consumption fraction was substituted.
+For states that were missing values for all of their counties the US average was substituted.
+For counties that had consumption fractions greater than one (presumably due to inconsistent data reporting), the consumption fraction was set to 1.

 #### Irrigation Conveyance Losses